Newlode/jirafeau/README.md

 As it's original project, Jirafeau is made in the [KISS](http://en.wikipedia.org/wiki/KISS_principle) way (Keep It Simple, Stupid).

-Jirafeau project won't evolve to a file manager and will focus to keep a very few dependencies
+Jirafeau project won't evolve to a file manager and will focus to keep a very few dependencies.

 # Screenshots